 16. How do you prove that the proteins on the array are functional?

-There are over 400 kinases on the Immunome platform and to prove the functionality of the proteins, we measure the ability of tyrosine kinases to autophosphorylate in the presence of ATP, which is only possible when the kinases are functional and correctly folded or present in their native conformation.
-Also, the tumour protein, Tp53 on the array has been proven to be able to bind DNA, which is only possible when the protein is in an active (functional) form.
+There are over 400 kinases on the IMMUNOMETM platform and to prove the functionality of the proteins, we measure the ability of tyrosine kinases to autophosphorylate in the presence of ATP, which is only possible when the kinases are functional and correctly folded or present in their native conformation.
+The tumour protein, TP53 present on the array has been proven to be able to bind DNA, which is only possible when the protein is in an active (functional) form.

 17. Do proteins expressed with KREX form complexes or multimers?

 Yes, homodimeric proteins are expressed autonomously as homodimers, while heterodimeric proteins are expressed as monomers and subsequently co-arrayed to form heterodimers.

 18. Are there any transmembrane proteins on the IMMUNOME protein array?
 If yes, how do you provide lipidic environment for the proteins?

 Yes.
 The array contains separate extracellular and intracellular domains, excised from the transmembrane region in every case.
 There is currently no deliberate lipid environment on the array, although we do lyse the insect cells in detergent, so if there are insect cell lipids strongly associated with the antigens then they (as well as the detergent) will co-purify on the array.